Recipe Tale

 I love how easy, healthier, and flavorful homemade chicken broth is!
 Just toss all the ingredients into a large pot, let it simmer over medium-low heat for 5 to 6 hours, and voilà!

 I prefer to keep the spices minimal so I can use the broth in all sorts of recipes.
-My secret for the best aromatic flavor is adding a single pod of star anise; it really makes a difference.
+If you like to add an aromatic touch, I recommend using a single pod of star anise; it adds a mild, warm flavor to the broth.

 You'll Need